uyuni-project/uyuni-rfc/accepted/00104-enhanced-ansible-support.md

 ## Support the recurrent scheduling of Ansible playbooks.

-To support the execution of Ansible playbooks using recurring actions we'll have to implement the follwoing steps:
+To support the execution of Ansible playbooks using recurring actions we'll have to implement the following steps:

 1) Create a new `RecurringActionType` called `PLAYBOOK`.
 2) Add a new database table called `suseRecurringPlaybook` with the following columns: